AlexanderPeschBerrocal/HyprArch/Enhanced_README.md

 # HyprArch
 **Minimal // Lightweight // Aesthetic**

-HyprArch is a carefully curated configuration setup for a minimal and aesthetically pleasing Arch Linux experience using Hyprland as the compositor.
+HyprArch is a carefully curated configuration setup for a minimal, lightweight and aesthetically pleasing Arch Linux experience using Hyprland as the compositor.
 This repository provides step-by-step guidance for installation and customization to achieve a polished Wayland-based desktop environment.

 ---